aimms/documentation/webui/page-manager.rst

 .. image:: images/SP_homepageSPidentifier.png
 			:align: center

-Right click the string paramter and click on the Data option in order to open the data page:
+Right click the string parameter and click on the Data option in order to open the data page:

 .. image:: images/SP_stringparameterdata.png
 			:align: center